shanushikhar/Andrei-DSA/readME.md

-# create LinkedList and some of their methods
+# create DoublyLinkedList and some of their methods

-- `create LinkedList of an input`
+- `create DoublyLinkedList of an input`
 - `push method`
   - to add item in the last
 - `pop method`